-The Company has received a new Exploration Permit from the Ministry of Energy, Northern Development and Mines to complete diamond drilling on its Tribag and East Breccia properties.
-A consultation process with the Batchewana First Nation has resulted in their approval to conduct subsurface exploration on their traditional territory.
+The Company has received a new Exploration Permit from the Ministry of Energy, Northern Development and Mines to complete diamond drilling on its Copper Road Project.
+A consultation process with First Nations Communities has resulted in their approval to conduct subsurface exploration on their traditional territory.

-It is noted that the company has to-date completed most of the initial 3D compilation and modelling work for the Tribag and East Breccia properties and finished the planned airborne geophysical survey.
-Based upon this exploration work a series of drill targets have been chosen for testing in 2022.
-The Phase 1 diamond drilling program of these targets located at the Breton and East breccia bodies commenced the middle of March and is now ongoing.
+It is noted that the company has to-date completed the initial 3D compilation and modelling work for the Tribag and East Breccia properties and finished the planned airborne geophysical survey.
+Based upon this exploration work a series of drill targets were chosen for testing in 2022.
+The diamond drilling program of these targets located at the Breton and East Breccia bodies commenced the middle of April 2022.